TRAC Seminar Series

 Time: Every week on Wednesday at 12:00 PM Eastern Time (US and Canada)

-The weekly Tuberculosis Research Advancement Center (TRAC) Seminar Series is held on Wednesdays from 12:00 – 1:00 PM ET in-person or via Zoom.
-Add to Calendar
+The Tuberculosis Research Advancement Center (TRAC) Seminar on Wednesday, September 24, 2025 from 12:00 – 1:00 PM ET will be held in the Carnegie 328 Conference Room and via Zoom.

 Topic: TRAC Seminar Series